-With the purpose of relieving some of the tax burden on individuals with lower income levels, the standard deduction increased from RMB 3,500 to RMB 5,000 per month and the tax brackets for those earning below RMB 35,000 per month were widened.
-Specifically, the bottom tier tax bracket, with a marginal tax rate of 3%, was widened from RMB 0 to RMB 1,500 per month to RMB 0 to RMB 3,000 per month.
-Furthermore, the second tier tax bracket, with a marginal tax rate of 10%, was widened and those that now have a taxable income of up to RMB 12,000 per month are paying a marginal tax rate of 10%.
-Prior to the revision, an individual with a taxable income of RMB 12,000 per month was paying a marginal tax rate of 25%.
+With the purpose of relieving some of the tax burden on individuals with lower income levels, the standard deduction increased from ¥3,500 to ¥5,000 per month and the tax brackets for those earning below ¥35,000 per month were widened.
+Specifically, the bottom tier tax bracket with a marginal tax rate of 3% was widened from ¥0 to ¥1,500 per month to ¥0 to ¥3,000 per month.
+The second-tier tax bracket, with a marginal tax rate of 10%, was widened to include taxable income up to ¥12,000 per month.
 The table below illustrates the previous tax brackets and compares them with the revised tax brackets.
 The revision of tax brackets and increasing deduction went into effect on 1 October 2018.